 The type of construction of the building is also important.
 For example, a building made of brick, rather than wood, would have a lower premium.
 The age of the building might also be a factor, since newer buildings generally have better fire protection features, like smoke alarms and sprinkler systems.

-Here’s a table put out by the Insurance Information Institute that shows the average cost of both homeowners and renters insurance in each state.
+Here’s a table put out by the Insurance Information Institute that shows the average cost of both homeowners and renters insurance from 2006 to 2015.
 Notice how inexpensive renters insurance is compared with homeowners?
+It is a common misconception that insurance is too expensive for renters.

 How to Lower the Cost of Renters Insurance